 Mouthguards can also reduce the rate and severity of concussions because they help absorb shock, stabilize the head and neck, and limit movement caused by a direct hit to the jaw.

-Mouthguards are used most commonly in contact sports, such as boxing, football, hockey and lacrosse, but findings show that even in noncontact sports like basketball, gymnastics or skateboarding, mouthguards help prevent mouth and jaw injuries.
+Mouthguards are used most commonly in contact sports, such as boxing, football, hockey, and lacrosse, but findings show that they are also practical for basketball, gymnastics, and skateboarding.

 There are three types of mouthguards: the ready-made, or stock, mouthguard; the mouth-formed “boil-and-bite” mouthguard; and the custom mouthguard made by a dentist.

 A custom mouthguard made for you or your child by Dr. Walters will be the most comfortable because it conforms to the exact shape and placement of your teeth.
 It offers superior protection, as well.

 Treating a sports-related dental injury can cost thousands of dollars, so a custom mouthguard is a worthwhile investment

 - Rinse before and after each use or brush with a toothbrush and toothpaste

 - Occasionally clean the mouthguard in cool, soapy water and rinse thoroughly